justincasher/Lie-group-augmentations/README.md

 # Lie group augmentations
-This is the code behind my joint work with Alessandro Selvitella on applying Lie groups to augment images.
+This is the code behind the joint work with Alessandro Selvitella "On image data augmentation via low-dimensional Lie groups".